mrg498/rockrobot/README.md

 - upload to the lambda
 - run a test on the lambda directly through the lambda console UI

+# AWS API Gateway
+This handles calling lambdas with a public facing endpoint address.
+We use it for signing up users.
+We should also use it for twilio webhook and reacting to user sent messages from twilio

 # twilio
 We have a messaging campaing running for this website on my twilio account